What are alternatives to crowdfunding in the UK?

 What are alternatives to crowdfunding?

-There are several alternative funding options for businesses in the UK other than crowdfunding.
-Here are a few examples:
+There are a range of alternative funding sources for start-ups and businesses in the UK other than crowdfunding.
+(If you are seeking funding, make sure you start with a high quality pitch deck).

 -